-Rustic window treatments vary from country curtains, wood valences, custom window blinds, motorized window blinds inside the windows to bare windows with rustic window valences…
+Rustic window treatments can vary from perky country curtains, heavy drapes or custom window blinds to bare windows with rustic window valences.

 As with all rustic decorating, much is left to your imagination and to your personal style.